 What's next?

-All of the above Omnibus proposals could be subject to change as they progress through the European Parliament, the Council of the EU and are transposed into national law.
+The proposed Content directive could be subject to change as it progresses through the European Parliament and the Council of the EU.
+It would need to be transposed into national law before it becomes effective.
 We’ll continue to monitor the developments – follow KPMG IFRS on LinkedIn for further updates.

-1 Large companies are those that, on the balance sheet date, meet two out of the following three criteria: 250 employees, net revenue of EUR 50 million, and EUR 25 million in total assets
+3 Large companies are those that, on the balance sheet date, meet two out of the following three criteria: 250 employees, net revenue of EUR 50 million, and EUR 25 million in total assets.